-16 In Reach 5, most of the areas with limited capacities occur along the mid- to upper- portion of does not have a hydraulic connection to the main channel for flows up to 4,500 cfs.
-Therefore, this levee segment was removed from the analysis.
-The highest local flow for which the watersurface is at or below the outside ground elevation is 2,350 cfs and 2,500 cfs along the left and right levees, respectively.
-For about 3.5 miles of this reach, the water surface at Restoration
+13 In Reach 5, most of the areas with limited capacities occur along the mid- to upper- portion of

+- 14 this reach, but one exception is a levee feature that exists along the left side of the channel near - 15 the downstream end of the reach (Figures 22 through 24 in Appendix B).
+This segment of levee - 16 does not have a hydraulic connection to the main channel for flows up to 4,500 cfs.
+Therefore, - 17 this levee segment was removed from the analysis.
+The highest local flow for which the water- - surface is at or below the outside ground elevation is 2,350 cfs and 2,500 cfs along the left and - right levees, respectively.
+For about 3.5 miles of this reach, the water surface at Restoration - Flows of 4,500 cfs would be at or above the outside toe of the levee.
+Subsidence is not - 21 significant in this reach, so in-channel capacities were not updated to consider subsidence.